quartzjer/JWP_dev/README.md

 ```
 // optional, if algo supports binding the proof to the verifier
 VK = verifier key
-proover_request = algo.proover_request(VK, options)
+prover_request = algo.prover_request(VK, options)

 // per-payload and optional, used to request predicate proofs, etc, holder applies to the correct payload
 proof_request = algo.proof_request(options)
 ```

-### Holder Prooving
+### Holder Proving

 * Similar to signing
-* Proover options MAY include a proover_request from the requesting verifier
+* prover options MAY include a prover_request from the requesting verifier
   * For example, some algos require specific verifier nonce values to be used to bind the proof to the Verifier
-* For algos with internal binding support, proover options would also contain keys/flags/etc
+* For algos with internal binding support, prover options would also contain keys/flags/etc
-* Proover addPayload() behavior:
+* prover addPayload() behavior:
   * payload and no options == fully revealed/disclosed payload
   * payload with options
     * option for this payload to be hidden / non-disclosed